ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 The limitations inherent with Notebooks are that they are typically run locally, which means:

-- users need to install their own copy of Python/Julia/etc. locally, and set up ,configure and manage their own development environment
+- users need to install their own copy of Python/Julia/etc. locally, and set up, configure, and manage their own development environment
 - notebooks that are run locally are inherently limited to the hardware and performance of the local machine/laptop
-- notebooks are not shareable with other users, and moreover, there are constant issues from inconsisent dev environments across environments
+- notebooks are not shareable with other users, and moreover, there are constant issues from inconsistent dev environments across environments

-Composable Datalabs are server-hosted notebooks that overcome these limitations and further provide enterprise-scale features for collaboration and security.
+Composable DataLabs are server-hosted notebooks that overcome these limitations and further provide enterprise-scale features for collaboration and security.
 Specifically, Composable DataLabs has the following features and advantages:

 - Interactive Programming, Unlimited Scale, and Zero Management

 Composable DataLabs are hosted and executed on the server infrastructure, and can therefore leverage the scale of the cloud.
-Local development environment no longer need to be configured and maintained by individual users.
-Simply log into Composable, create a new DataLab and start coding.
+Local development environment no longer needs to be configured and maintained by individual users.
+Simply log into Composable, create a new DataLab, and start coding.

 - Collaboration and Security